-Each fellow must participate in scholarly activity, including at least one of the following: (Core)

-- evidence-based presentations at journal clubs or meetings (local, regional, or national); ^(Core) - preparation and submission of articles for peer-reviewed publications; or, (Core) - research.
+- 4.15.a.
+Each fellow must participate in scholarly activity, including at least one of the following: (Core) - evidence-based presentations at journal clubs or meetings (local, regional, or national); - · preparation and submission of articles for peer-reviewed publications; or, - research. - 4.15.b.
+Each fellow must participate in research and development or evaluation of new testing methods for medical microbiology, infectious diseases, and/or epidemiology.
 (Core)